shuichiro-endo/writeup/hackmyvm/logan/README.md

 ```

 It looks like I can enter python scripts into the exec function.
-So, I entered the following.
+So, I entered the following into it.
 ```
 import os;os.system("/bin/bash");
 ```